sogimu/scenarist/README.md

     * Linux.scenario
     Name of scenario gives ability to choose most suitabe scenario for current platform through comparison scenario name and platform properties.

+* Target-body shifting
+    Body of target may shifted to right by tabs of spacies.

 * Target inheritance
     If calling target not decribed in most suitable scenario for current platform, target will be searched in more general scenario.
     Example: if Linux_Ubuntu_16.04.scenario not consist target 'build' scenarist will try search 'build' in scenario Linux_Ubuntu.scenario.